-- Temporary closure of business of Restoran Oversea (Skyplaza GH) Sdn.
-Bhd due to the travel ban and various Movement Control Orders implemented since March 2020. - Convert its existing outlet in Skyplaza into 2 restaurants featuring different concept to attract a wider range of target customers. - The Group intent to set up a seafood restaurant at a location to be identified in Kuala Lumpur. - The Group plans to set up a banquet hall equipped with banquet kitchen at a location to be identified in Kuala Lumpur. - The Group intent to upgrade and continuously enhance its website to include online ordering and delivery function - The Group currently carry out its effort to enhance existing manufacturing production line with automation to improve the efficiency of its production process as well as new product production to expand its sources of revenue. - (ii) Oversee the Group's business operations and financial performance against the approved business plans
+- Strategic Planning (a) - The Group commenced to refurbish the existing outlets to enhance the customers dining . experience. - Convert its existing outlet in Skyplaza into 2 restaurants featuring different concept to attract a wider range of target customers. - The Group is in the midst of setting up a restaurant in a 5-Star hotel in Kuala Lumpur City Center. - The Group plans to set up a banquet hall equipped with banquet kitchen at a location in Kuala Lumpur City Center. - The Group intent to upgrade and continuously enhance its website to include online ordering and delivery function. - The Group currently carry out its effort to enhance existing manufacturing production line with automation to improve the efficiency of its production process as well as new product production to expand its sources of revenue. - Oversee the Group's business operations and financial performance against the approved business (ii) plans